ectobit/gap/README.md

 ## Solution

 Using benefits of Go's generics, it's possible now to have generic requests and responses and hide the JSON encoding and decoding in a wrapper which provides the standard HTTP handler functions at the end.
 This way you can focus to your business logic and not to boring parts like encoding, decoding and many errors that may happen.
-This projects provides HTTP handler function with signature `func(*Request[I]) *Response[O]`, where I is your request body type and O is response body type.
+This projects provides HTTP handler function with signature `func(*gap.Request[I]) *gap.Response[O]`, where I is your request body type and O is response body type.
 For GET requests request body type is simply `struct{}`.

 ## Contribution